0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Pretending like the silence is still alive
 ```

-Even after no response, he continues to be hopeful and daydreams about how it was before
+Even after no response, he continues to be hopeful and daydreams about how it was before his lover stopped giving interest in him.
+He wants to continue to be disillusioned to his own perfect version of his relationship and does not consider any of the various problems the relationship might have had.

 - Still wants be delusional even though the crush does not share the feelings with the protagonist
 - They still think that they will be able to get together regardless of the feelings being reciprocated or not